krissrex/dummy-process-communication/Readme.md

 # Dummy process communication

+> **Note:** It is named `ecore-tool-process` because it was aimed to be an
+> arbitrary java program which used existing tooling for Ecore (such as EMF
+> Compare etc).
+It has no *actual* dependence or reference to Ecore otherwise.

 This is used in a master thesis research.
 The goal of this program is to be started as a subprocess, and then communicated with over stdio or ports.